gcgarner/IOTstack/docs/Containers/NextCloud.md

 	![Post-initialisation](./images/nextcloud-postinitialisation.png)

-	Hover your mouse to the right of the floating window and keep clicking on the right-arrow button until you reach the last screen, then click "Start using Nextcloud".
+	Keep clicking on the right-arrow button until you reach the last screen, then click "Start using Nextcloud".

 12. Congratulations.
 Your IOTstack implementation of Nextcloud is ready to roll: